Pinguicula: Habitat

 In general, butterworts grow in nutrient-poor, alkaline soils.
 Some species have adapted to other soil types, such as acidic peat bogs (ex.
 P. vulgaris, P. calyptrata, P. lusitanica), soils composed of pure gypsum (P. gypsicola and other Mexican species), or even vertical rock walls (P. ramosa, P. vallisneriifolia, and most of the Mexican species).
 A few species are epiphytes (P. casabitoana, P. hemiepiphytica, P. lignicola).
 Many of the Mexican species commonly grow on mossy banks, rock, and roadsides in oak-pine forests.
 Pinguicula macroceras ssp. nortensis has even been observed growing on hanging dead grasses.
 P. lutea grows in pine flatwoods.
 Other species, such as P. vulgaris, grow in fens.
+Secondary habitats, such as anthropogenic biomes, might include steep rock walls along the roads or roadside ditches.
 Each of these environments is nutrient-poor, allowing butterworts to escape competition from other canopy-forming species, particularly grasses and sedges.

 Butterworts need habitats that are almost constantly moist or wet, at least during their carnivorous growth stage.
 Many Mexican species lose their carnivorous leaves, and sprout succulent leaves, or die back to onion-like "bulbs" to survive the winter drought, at which point they can survive in bone-dry conditions.
 The moisture they need for growing can be supplied by either a high groundwater table, or by high humidity or high precipitation.
 Unlike many other carnivorous plants that require sunny locations, many butterworts thrive in part-sun or even shady conditions.

 Conservation status

 The environmental threats faced by various Pinguicula species depend on their location and on how widespread their distribution is.
 Most endangered are the species which are endemic to small areas, such as P. ramosa, P. casabitoana, and P. fiorii.
 These populations are threatened primarily by habitat destruction.
 Wetland destruction has threatened several US species.
-Most of these are federally listed as either threatened or endangered, and P. ionantha is listed on CITES appendix I, giving it additional protection.
+Most of these are federally listed as either threatened or endangered; P. ionantha was listed as threatened in 1993 through the U.S. Endangered Species Act, and in 2022, The United States Fish & Wildlife Service initiated a five-year status review.